 A month later, the project is complete!
 He’s happy with the work, and wants to use it.
 However, he wasn’t totally happy that it took a month to complete.
 I explained at the beginning the whole process of producing custom illustrations (4 sets in total) of a specific style, that they typically take longer than a business card or social media graphic because of the many elements that make up each illustration.
-I also inform him that I have other projects going on at the same time.
+I also informed him that I have other projects going on at the same time.
 It’s hard to prioritize potentially-paid projects with paid projects.
 It’s a constant game of balancing workload and deadlines.

 And just like that, he stops emailing me.
 He doesn’t return my phone calls.
 He used my time and effort, wasn’t happy about one thing, and decided to not pay me after all.
 Yeah, it sucks.
 However, I was partially to blame.
-Not that the project took longer than he expected (I informed him that illustrations take a while longer), not that the quality of work wasn’t what he was looking for…but that I didn’t get a down payment before starting.
+Not that the project took longer than he expected (I informed him that illustrations take longer), not that the quality of work wasn’t what he was looking for…but that I didn’t get a down payment before starting.
 If he bailed on me (which I’ve had happen in the past, but was smart enough then to get 50% down), then I’d at least have half of my estimate.

 Is it worth it to take him to small claims court?
 Unfortunately, no. With the time and money spent there, I’d basically be spending extra money and time which just isn’t worth it.
 Also, maybe he’ll come around (doubt it), and we can work together in the future.
 Small claims court would just make this more difficult.
 It’s hard enough being a small business owner, it’s even harder when people aren’t trustworthy themselves.
 That’s probably why a red flag went off in my head when he talked about how important trust is, and kept going on about it.
 Maybe he was burnt in the past?
 However, he probably isn’t a trustworthy person himself.